Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

                    new NewDocumentFormat_StorageDriver());
 ~~~~~

-Here format "NewDocumentFormat" is defined, with default file extension "ndf", and drivers for reading and storing documents from and to that format are instantiated.
+This example defines format "NewDocumentFormat" with a default file extension "ndf", and instantiates drivers for reading and storing documents from and to that format.
-Either of the drivers can be null, in this case corresponding action will not be supported for that format.
+Either of the drivers can be null, in this case the corresponding action will not be supported for that format.

 OCAF provides several standard formats, each covering some set of OCAF attributes: